 The NAACP’s points about the flying of the Confederate flag are valid.
 If a swastika was flying in front of the New York legislative building and Jews raised a stink, no one would say a peep.
 The NAACP should be given the same type of respect.[23]

 Ultimately, the flag was finally lowered from its position in front of the Statehouse in the wake of new scrutiny following the Emanuel African Methodist Episcopal Church shooting.
-The Confederate memorial it flew alongside still stands as of this writing.
+The Confederate memorial it flew alongside still stands.

 Olivia Haynie